val-h/mercator/README.md

 ## Quick Overview
-'**Mercator**' translated from latin meaning merchant is an online shop platform. *Users* would be able to browse, buy and review products well as having the ability to open their own shop!
+'**Mercator**' translated from latin meaning merchant is an online shop platform. *Users* would be able to browse, buy and review products as well as having the ability to open their own shop!
 Product recomendation is based on preferences and searches by the customer, optimizing the experience and shop sales.

 *Merchants* can launch new products, manage the design, settings and analytics for their shop and grow their